-Today Annie suggests perfect gifts for the Francophile: gifts for cooks, gifts for travelers, gifts for movie lovers, gifts for kids, gifts for men, gifts for sports enthusiasts, and gifts for the host or hostess.
+Today Annie suggests perfect gifts for the Francophile: gifts for cooks, gifts for travelers, gifts for kids, gifts for men, gifts for sports enthusiasts, and gifts for the host or hostess.
 We're going to get spoiled again!

 If you liked this episode, you'll probably also like episode 45 Christmas Markets in France.

 Cheese Marker Set: they look like thought bubbles, nice round things with a poking end, they are made of slate and come with some chalk so you can write the name of the cheeses you are serving.
 Now THAT would come in handy even if you already have a well-appointed kitchen!

 Cheese Slicer: If you're going to make raclette or serve a cheese platter it is best if you slice your cheese at the last minute so it doesn't dry out.
 Slicing cheese is not very fun when you don't have the right implement!
 So I finally broke down and bought one and I love it!
 This one is by Oxo Good Grips and it comes with a replacement wire.

 Cheese Board with Lid: I have to admit I'm not a big fan of cheese boards because I have beautiful plates and they do just fine.
 But one thing that would be nice is a serving board with a dome or glass bell because cheese is best served at room temperature but it gets stinky if you leave it out, not to mention how it will attract flies.
 There aren't a lot of good choices for such items in the US, but I found a good one for you.
 Talk about how you should get one in France next time you visit, ask for a "cloche à fromage" or "cave à fromage".
 Explain that it fits right in the fridge.
 Or talk about the artisanal one I found at a market with a retractable mesh top.